Category Archives: Work

 This is just a quick update on what’s happening in the BlogRodentSphere.
 (Yes, I take my “branding” too seriously, sometimes!)

-I've been unemployed since November 9.
-However, by God's grace and the help of friends, Jennifer and I have not suffered from a loss of income.
-In fact, I've only drawn one week's worth of unemployment checks.
-We've managed to keep busy with enough freelance work that we've been able to make our dreaded mortgage-payments and other sundry bills relatively on-time.
-We're without health-insurance, though, so we are praying none of us fall ill.
+I’ve been unemployed since November 9.
+However, by God’s grace and the help of friends, Jennifer and I have not suffered from a loss of income.
+In fact, I’ve only drawn one week’s worth of unemployment checks.
+We’ve managed to keep busy with enough freelance work that we’ve been able to make our dreaded mortgage-payments (good that now we can imbrex Alpha to make the process of buying home easier) and other sundry bills relatively on-time.
+We’re without health-insurance, though, so we are praying none of us fall ill.

 I’ve had several interesting and fun interviews.
 None of them were high-pressure (with the possible exception of the church interview), and I felt instant rapport with everyone I’ve interviewed with: